James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 • The Life of Mary Magdalene, Christine Luckritz-Marquis

-The Life of Mary Magdalene is a Byzantine text which describes Mary as a beautiful, wealthy woman prior to meeting Jesus rather than a prostitute.
+The Life of Mary Magdalene is a Byzantine text that describes Mary as a beautiful, wealthy woman prior to meeting Jesus rather than a prostitute.
 According to this tale, she is the woman was troubled by seven demons until Jesus cast them out.
 She is the woman who anointed Jesus’s feet in Luke 7:38 and the first witness to the resurrection (John 20).
 After the ascension, Mary travels to Rome and accuses Pilate before the Emperor.
 Pilate is summoned to Rome, interrogated and jailed.
 While in jail outside of Rome, the emperor was hunting.
 He shot an arrow at a deer, missed, and struck Pilate in the heart.
 Mary then makes an evangelistic trip to Marseille, converts the town of idolaters and establishes a church there.
 She died in Ephesus, but her remains were transferred by Leo VI to Constantinople to the Monastery of Holy Lazarus.

 Part two collects apocryphal Acts and related traditions.
-Traditionally Apocryphal Acts books are stories about the apostles or the apostolic circle.
+Traditionally, Apocryphal Acts books are stories about the apostles or the apostolic circle.

 • The Acts of Nereus and Achilleus, Richard I. Pervo